fauna-labs/faunadb-importer/README.md

   data/users.json
 ```

-The importer will load all data into the specified class, preserving the fields'
+The importer will load all data into the specified class, preserving the field
-names and types as they are described in the import file.
+names and types as described in the import file.

 You can also type `./bin/faunadb-importer --help` for more detailed information.

 ## How it works

-The importer is a stateful process separated in two phases: the id generation,
+The importer is a stateful process separated into two phases: ID generation
-and the data import.
+and data import.

-At first, the importer will parse all records and generate a fauna id for each
+First, the importer will parse all records and generate a Fauna ID for each
 record.
-Pre-generating ids beforehand allows us to import schemas containing
+Pre-generating IDs beforehand allows us to import schemas containing
 relational data while keeping foreign keys consistent.
 It also ensures that we
 can safely re-run the process without the risk of duplicating information.

-In order map legacy ids to new generated fauna ids, the importer will:
+In order to map legacy IDs to new generated Fauna IDs, the importer will:
 - Check if there is a field configured with the `ref` type.
 The field's value
-  will be used as the lookup term for the new fauna id.
+  will be used as the lookup term for the new Fauna ID.
-- If no field is configured with the`ref` type, the importer assign a sequential
+- If no field is configured with the`ref` type, the importer will assign a sequential
-  number for each record as the lookup term for the new fauna id.
+  number for each record as the lookup term for the new Fauna ID.

-Once this phase completes, the pre-generated ids will be stored at `cache/ids`.
+Once this phase completes, the pre-generated IDs will be stored at `cache/ids`.
-In case of a re-run, the importer will load the ids from disk and skip this
+In case of a re-run, the importer will load the IDs from disk and skip this
 phase.

-At the second phase, the importer will insert all records into FaunaDB, using
+Second, the importer will insert all records into FaunaDB, using
-the pre-generated id for each record as its [ref](https://fauna.com/documentation/queries#values-special_types)
+the pre-generated ID for each record as its [ref](https://fauna.com/documentation/queries#values-special_types)
 field.

 At this phase, if the import fails to run due to a data inconsistency, it is:
+- __SAFE__ to fix data inconsistencies in any field **except** fields configured with
+  the `ref` type.
-- __NOT__ safe to change fields configured with the `ref` type as they will be
+- __NOT SAFE__ to change fields configured with the `ref` type as they will be
-  used as the lookup term for the pre-generated id from the first phase.
+  used as the lookup term for the pre-generated ID from the first phase.
-- __NOT__ safe to remove entries from the import file if you don't have a field
+- __NOT SAFE__ to remove entries from the import file if you don't have a field
-  configured as a `ref` field as it alters the sequential number assigned to the
+  configured as a `ref` field; this will alter the sequential number assigned to the
   record.
-- __SAFE__ to fix data inconsistencies in any field besides fields configured with
-  the `ref` type.

 As long as you keep `cache/ids` intact, it is safe to re-run the process until
 the import completes.
-That means that if you want to use the importer again with
+If you want to use the importer again with
 a different input file, you __must__ clean the `cache` folder first.

 ### File structure